vjkaruna/grunt-commonjs/README.md

   // ... other configs
 });
 ```

-###Exclude base
-Part of the path in each source file to exclude.
-In the above example, if there was a file in `assets/fonts/all.js` then when the commonjs module path is set, it would be `fonts/all` and not `assets/fonts/all`.

-This is useful for when you are copying the contents of a folder into another folder, and the app is initialized in the destination folder.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].